Excitonic Bloch equations from first principles: Coherent excitons

 To solve the overscreening problem and simultaneously develop a theory in terms of screened $e$-$ph$ couplings, it is sufficient to examine the exact form of the electronic self-energy~\cite{feliciano_electron-phonon_2017,stefanucci_in-and-out_2023}.
 The closest approximation to Fig.~\ref{Sigma-el}(a) which is free of overscreening is the one in Fig.~\ref{Sigma-el}(b), where $K^{(r),\rm HSEX}\to K^{(r),\rm SEX}$.
 The crucial difference between the self-energies in Fig.~\ref{Sigma-el} is that $\S G \propto g^{s}Dg^{s}L^{\rm HSEX}$ for panel (a), see Eq.~(\ref{elL}), while $\S G \propto g^{s}Dg^{s}\widetilde{L}^{\rm SEX}=g^{s}DgL^{\rm HSEX}$ for panel (b), see Eq.~(\ref{Lirrapp}).
 To evaluate the collision integral, see Eq.~(\ref{xphscatt}), with the self-energy of panel (b) we make the following ansatz for the off-diagonal elements of the electronic Green's function~\cite{ShaferWegenerbook}

-This ansatz is exact at the mean-field level and/or for small excitation densities.
+This ansatz is exact at the mean-field level.
 Equation~(\ref{vcansatz}) allows for expressing all matrix elements of the irreducible xc function $\widetilde{L}^{\rm SEX}$ in terms of the irreducible exciton propagator [compare with Eq.~(\ref{dN})]

 see Appendix~\ref{polrates} for details.
 The irreducible exciton propagator takes a particularly simple form in the irreducible excitonic basis.
 Let us consider the eigenvalue equation [compare with Eq.~(\ref{eigeneqX})]